kagiso23/SoftwareTestingAssessment/README.md

 ## Usage

-To run all the tests, you can run the TestNG file
+To run the test, you can run the TestNG file

 ## Reporting